Mounika24200/python-codes/README.md

 🎨 Styling Features
 Uses Flexbox for layout

-Responsive Design: Layout adapts for screens <768px wide
+Responsive Design: Layout adapts for screens

 Hover effects on navigation and service cards

-Consistent theme using shades of gray and blue (#333, #007BFF, etc.)
+Consistent theme using shades of gray and blue

 Modern look using shadows and border radius